Rethen: Documentary mentions

 Some years later, a legal dispute between Duke Otto of Brunswick and Lord of Süpplingenburg and the St. Crucis Monastery over five hooves is documented.
-It is not known whether these are the same hooves as those of the knight Baldiun.
+It is not known whether these are the same hooves as those of the knight Balduin.
 In any case, Otto and probably also the Knights Templars in Brunswick laid claim to these hooves.
 After the dissolution of the Knights Templar in 1312, Otto was informed in 1314 that he and the Knights Templar had no right to the property in Rethen.

 Church

 The church can also be dated back to the early days of the village.
 The first mentions are found in the years 1323 and 1341; they concern the parish household and the election of churchwardens.
 The church tower that still exists today may have existed at that time (estimates put it in the 13th century).
 The Gothic-style tympanum above the portal is more likely to date to the 15th century, based on similar depictions in neighbouring parishes.